SMTG-Bham/surfaxe/docs/command_line_examples.rst

 Command Line Interface (CLI)
 ============================

-While :mod:`surfaxe` has a full python API (see our tutorials for example usage) it also has an intuitive command line interface (CLI).
+While :mod:`surfaxe` has a full python API (see our tutorials page for example usage) it also has an intuitive command line interface (CLI).
 Below are some simple examples of what you can do with :mod:`surfaxe` at the command line.